 Cap when using full name.
 Lowercase shrine when using alone.

 The rules for numbers vary for marketing and news materials.
-For guidelines on numbers as they relate to Penn State News, see the News and Media Relations Style Guide.
+For guidelines on numbers as they relate to Penn State News, see the University Public Relations Style Guide.
 For guidelines on numbers as they relate to marketing materials, follow these guidelines:

 Spell out numbers lower than 100 in nonscientific text.
 If a number higher than 100 is rounded off or approximated, spell it out in nonscientific copy.
 Otherwise, 100 and higher are numerals, in text.